OWASP/Docker-Security/D03 - Network Segmentation and Firewalling.md

-# D03 - Network Separation and Firewalling
+# D03 - Network Segmentation and Firewalling

 In the old world one had a secured DMZ (demilitarized zone) managed by an infrastructure or network team which made sure that only the frontend server's service was reachable from the internet.
 And on the other side this server was able to talk securely to the middleware and backend -- and to nothing else.
 Management interfaces from a serial console or a baseband management controller were put to a dedicated LAN with strict access controls.